Simplified Chinese characters: Mainland China

 The Law of the People's Republic of China on the National Common Language and Characters implies that simplified Chinese characters are the country's standard script, with traditional Chinese being used for purposes such as ceremonies, cultural purposes such as calligraphy, for decoration, in publications and books on ancient literature and poetry, and for research purposes.
 Traditional characters remain ubiquitous on buildings that predate the promotion of simplified characters, such as former government buildings, religious buildings, educational institutions, and historical monuments.
 Traditional characters are also often used for commercial purposes, such as in shopfront displays and advertisements.

 As part of the one country, two systems model, the PRC has not attempted to force Hong Kong or Macau into using simplified characters.
 The PRC tends to print material intended for people in Hong Kong, Macau and Taiwan, and overseas Chinese in traditional characters.
 For example, versions of the People's Daily are printed in traditional characters, and both People's Daily and Xinhua have traditional character versions of their website available, using Big5 encoding.
 Mainland companies selling products in Hong Kong, Macau and Taiwan use traditional characters in order to communicate with consumers; the reverse is also true.

 Dictionaries published in mainland China generally show both simplified and their traditional counterparts.
 In digital media, many cultural phenomena imported from Hong Kong and Taiwan into mainland China, such as music videos, karaoke videos, subtitled movies, and subtitled dramas, use traditional Chinese characters.

 Hong Kong

 Textbooks, official statements, and newspapers show no signs of moving to simplified Chinese characters, including state-funded media.
 However, for example, Hong Konger students sometimes opt to write with simplified characters when taking notes or while taking exams, in order to write faster.

+The use of simplified characters in Hong Kong has become politicized due to its association with cultural imposition from Mainland China, reflected in instances of protests and boycotts against the use of simplified characters in names, television subtitles, and in schools.
+Instead, the continued use of traditional characters has become an issue of the cultural identity of Hongkongers, being an easily-latchable social difference with mainlanders.

 It is common for Hong Kongers to learn traditional Chinese characters in school, as well as some simplified characters incidentally, usually by consuming media produced on the mainland.
 For use on computers, however, people tend to type Chinese characters using an IME with a traditional character set, such as Big5.
 In Hong Kong, as well as elsewhere, it is common for people to use both sets, due to the ease of conversion between the two sets.